Please note: This sample contains .NET code. We do not offer support on modifying or debugging .NET code. Only for advanced users.

 Scenario: Customer wants to display a monetary value formatted like a currency with commas and 2 decimals in an IPT label.
 This should be displayed on the Sales Order and should be updated when a new customer is selected.

 Solution: This is unfortunately not as easy as it is on MSSQL as you have no way of converting the decimal to a string value while keeping the formatting on SAP HANA.
-This makes it impossible to set the label value with the correct formatting using macro as when it is read as a string by B1UP it will lose the formatting.
+This makes it impossible to set the label value with the correct formatting using the macro as when it is read as a string by B1UP it will lose the formatting.

 Setup: